-To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
+To measure the expected credit losses, trade receivables have been grouped on a collective basis based on shared credit risk characteristics and the days past due.
 The Company defines default as a situation when the debtor is more than 90 days past due on its contractual payments.
 The Company has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rates for the contract assets.

-The expected loss rates are based on the payment profiles of sales over a period of 12 months before 31 December 2023 or 31 December 2022 respectively and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a period of 12 months before 31 December 2024 or 31 December 2023 respectively and the corresponding historical credit losses experienced within this period.